-Note: If electrical connections are made directly to the terminal block remove the jumper wires before making connection.
+Note: If electrical connection is made directly to terminal block remove black jumper wire before making connection.

-Connect the ground wire from the power supply to the green jumper wire or the ground terminal location inside of the junction box located on top of the water heater.
-If the green jumper wire is used, make the connection inside of the junction box with a properly sized wire nut and wrap electrical tape around the wire nut and wire end.
-See the junction box Figure 30 and wiring diagram Figure 32 (page 36).

-Replace the junction box cover when connections are complete.

-Note: Do not apply power to the water heater before installation is complete and the water heater is filled with water.
+- 4. Connect the 120-VAC neutral wire from the power supply to the white jumper wire or the terminal block location marked "Neutral" inside of the junction box located on top of the water heater.
+If the white jumper wire is used, make the connection inside of the junction box with a properly sized wire nut and wrap electrical tape around the wire nut and wire end.
+See junction box Figure 56 and wiring diagram Figure 69 (page 71). - Note: If electrical connection is made directly to terminal block, remove the white jumper wire before making the connection. - 5.
+Connect the ground wire from the power supply to the grounding lug inside the junction box.
+See the junction box in Figure 56 and the wiring diagram Figure 69 (page 71). - 6.
+Replace junction box cover when connections are complete. - Note: Do not apply power to the water heater before installation is complete and the water heater is filled with water.

-Figure 30.
-Junction Box
+Figure 56.
+Electrical Wiring - Junction Box

-ENABLE/DISABLE CIRCUIT (FOR BUILDING MANAGE-MENT SYSTEMS)
+ENABLE / DISABLE CIRCUIT

-The water heaters covered in this manual are equipped with an enable/disable circuit for use with field supplied external supervisory controls such as time clocks or Building Management Systems.
-The enable/disable circuit may be used to disable heating operation during periods when the building is unoccupied or there is no demand for hotwater.
+The water heaters covered in this manual are equipped with an enable/disable circuit for use with field-supplied external supervisory controls, such as time clocks or Building Management Systems.
+The enable/disable circuit may be used to disable heating operation during periods when the building is unoccupied or there is no demand for hot water.

-To use the enable/disable circuit it must first be activated by selecting the "Use External Enable" from the UIM.
-Field supplied wiring is then installed between the water heater's CCB and a set of "dry contacts" (no voltage or load) on the field supplied external control.
+To use the enable/disable circuit, it must first be activated by selecting the "Use External Enable" from the UIM.
+Field-supplied wiring is then installed between the water heater's central control board (CCB) and a set of "dry contacts" (no voltage or load) on the field supplied external control.

-Note: The water heater's enable/disable circuit is a switching circuit only: Do not apply external voltage or connect any load (IE: relay coil) to this circuit.
+Note: The water heater's enable/disable circuit is a switching circuit only: Do not apply external voltage or connect any load (i.e., relay coil) to this circuit.
 This will damage the CCB circuit board and is not covered under the limited warranty.